Generic eigenstate preparation via measurement-based purification: Preparation of entanglement

 \section{Preparation of entanglement}

-Quantum information processing often requires entangled or superposition states as a resource, e.g., the working qubits in the quantum teleportation protocol, there is a clear need to generate such states.
-A quantum system with channels to external environment, however, would be generally ended with a mixed state~\cite{PurificationInTeleportation,ErrorCorrection}.
+Quantum information processing often requires entangled states as a resource for, e.g., the working qubits in the quantum teleportation protocol.
+However, a quantum system with channels to the external environment would be in general ended with a mixed state~\cite{PurificationViaNoisyChannels,MixedStateEntanglement}.
 It is thus interesting and important to distill or generate entangled states from such a quantum system.
-In this section, we apply our state-purification scheme to prepare Bell states and GHZ state from the maximally mixed states $\rho_s(0)=I/d$~\cite{MixedState}, where $d$ is the dimension of the system and $I$ is the identity matrix.
-In other words, the initial system population has an even distribution over all the eigenstates.
+In this section, we apply our state-purification scheme to prepare Bell states and GHZ state from the maximally mixed states $\rho_s(0)=I/d$~\cite{MixedState} where $d$ is the dimension of the system and $I$ is the identity matrix, which means the initial system population has an even distribution over all the eigenstates.
+Moreover for the GHZ state, we introduce an efficient purification operator that avoids the many-body interactions.
+And our scheme is shown to be robust in the presence of nonideal purification operator.